 As you know, there are many hosts vying for your business.

-My personal choice is DreamHost but you may find one of the others a better fit for your website(s).
+My personal choice is DreamHost but you may find one of the others a better fit for you and your website(s).

 Most hosting providers offer a “honeymoon” period at a cheaper price than the ongoing subscription.
 Make sure you check the “regular” price, as well as the special offer, as that’s what you’re going to be paying after the “honeymoon” period is over.

 The longer the initial period of hosting you purchase the more you’ll save.
 Try to get at least 1 year’s hosting to start with.

 After extensive research I narrowed down the top hosting companies to just four.
 Check them out using the buttons below so you can decide which one is best for your website(s) and your budget.